 Growing impact through sustainable finance

-Triodos Bank wants to maintain or establish itself as the leading bank for the sustainable sectors where it works.
+Triodos Bank wants to maintain or establish itself as the leading bank for the sustainable sectors.
 Increased lending means more impact, both for sustainable businesses and households, via green mortgages.
-Lending continued to grow and diversify in most branches during the year.
+Lending continued to grow and diversify in most country operations during the year.

-Triodos Bank’s branches aim to deliver a better balance between deposits and loans, managing growth in the former and focusing on increasing the latter.
-This ratio decreased marginally in 2016, to 71% from 72% in 2015 and continues to be a difficult challenge.
+Triodos Bank has worked hard to deliver a better balance between deposits and loans, managing growth in the former and focusing on increasing the latter.
+This ratio increased in 2019, to 77% from 76% in 2018 and continues to be in a healthy balance.

 Large numbers of people are attracted to the idea of using their money consciously and are, therefore, willing to open a new account with Triodos Bank.
 This awareness is thanks largely to the strength of the Triodos Bank brand and its solid reputation in all countries.
-Savings grew at a significant rate in all Triodos Bank branches during the year.
+Savings continued to grow in all countries where Triodos Bank operates during the year.
+However, downward pressure on interest rates, leading to low, and even no, interest on savings accounts – as well as more limited proactive marketing to make sure that loans and deposits grow in balance – has reduced this rate of growth.